 When would you use an elevator pitch?

 You might use it to promote yourself to the media, to book a speaking event, or to pitch a blogger.
-You could also use it in an ad.
+Or, you could use it in an ad.
 And when you look at some well-known ads/elevator pitches, you start to get a sense of why it matters.
 FedEx, for example, says: When it absolutely, positively needs to be there overnight.
 Boom.
-You and your benefits right up front.
+You get the benefits right up front.
 As well, it instills a bit of fear because the implication is: if you use the other guys, your package may be sitting in a warehouse in Houston for a few days and you’ve lost the deal.

 Components of a great elevator pitch